Belize and Tikal

 Visitors to the Central American nation of Belize will encounter a beautiful paradise of lush tropical rainforests, an incredible variety of wildlife, wonderful beaches, and ancient Mayan ruins.

-Often referred to as Mother Nature’s best-kept secret, Belize has not been developed to the same extent as some other popular destinations in the region.
 The landscape encompasses coastal mangrove forests, lush tropical rainforests, offshore “cayes” (pronounced “keys,” meaning islets and islands), and the MesoAmerican Reef—the second largest coral reef system in the world.
 The unspoiled rainforests and savannas of Belize are well-known homes to jaguars and other large cats, spider and howler monkeys, tapirs, peccaries and nearly 350 species of birds, many of which migrate between Belize and the United States.
 To complement the botanically rich world of these rainforests, Belize’s bountiful coastal waters stretch along the coast for over 240 miles, harboring manatee, dolphin, whale sharks, hawksbill turtles, crocodiles, iguanas, shorebirds, and diverse fish populations.